- Book in advance and save up to 20%

 The bus is accessible to wheelchair users who are able to transfer up one step, into the seat and have the ability to sit upright.

-We admit 2 wheelchair users per hour, at each quarter past the hour.
+We admit 1 wheelchair user per hour, at each quarter past the hour.
 We currently do not have wheelchairs available for hire.
 Wheelchairs must not be over the width of 27 inches wide and must be able to navigate tight angles and uneven flooring.
-Unfortunately we are unable to admit mobility scooters
+Unfortunately we are unable to admit mobility scooters.

 On arriving at Shrek’s Adventure please speak to a member of the team at the entrance and they will assist in your entry into the attraction.
 The entrance is step free and on ground level.
 Access to the first floor is via a lift.